mscheve/ImpactLandscapes/README.md

 ## Implementation and Repo details
-Impact Landscapes was implemented as a single web page application.
-Most of its features have been developed and implemented with the open-source D3.js JavaScript library by [Bostock et al. (2011)](http://dx.doi.org/10.1109/TVCG.2011.185).
+<p align="justify">Impact Landscapes was implemented as a single web page application.
+Most of its features have been developed and implemented with the open-source D3.js JavaScript library by [Bostock et al. (2011)](http://dx.doi.org/10.1109/TVCG.2011.185).</p>

 File structure:
 - _/\_data_preparation_: contains the raw data used for the demo cases and the scripts required to extract and transform the raw data from openLCA.